depado/articles/pages/qor-admin-tips-and-tricks.md

 ## Motivations

-Although QOR Admin is an amazing open-source lib and product, sometimes the documentation lacks of a clear way to do things.
+Although QOR Admin is an amazing open-source lib and product, sometimes the documentation lacks a clear way to do things.
 This article's goal is to act as a kind of enhanced documentation and tutorial.
 We'll try to leverage the annoying steps of setting up QOR following its best practices and create some kind of package that could be reused quickly without having to overthink things.